colomafarre/colomafarre.github.io/_posts/2019-06-12-syauliwang.md

 <a href="/img/syauliwang/IMG_3671.JPG"> <img border="0" src= "/img/syauliwang/IMG_3671.JPG" width="200"></a>

 We left Friday after an early lunch.
 We squeezed in the jeep, plus 2 motorcylces.
 We didn't know how the roads where going to be so we didn't know how far they would drive us.
-After a 3 hour drive, with a stop to eat dal bhat (rice and lentils), and a few criver crossings (because the road was blocked by a landslide), we loaded up our backpacks and started our hike.
+After a 3 hour drive, with a stop to eat dal bhat (rice and lentils), and a few river crossings (because the road was blocked by a landslide), we loaded up our backpacks and started our hike.

 <a href="/img/syauliwang/IMG_3680.JPG"> <img border="0" src= "/img/syauliwang/IMG_3680.JPG" width="200"></a>

 <a href="/img/syauliwang/IMG_3693.JPG"> <img border="0" src= "/img/syauliwang/IMG_3693.JPG" width="200"></a>

-The trails where beautiful, going along the mountains, through the forest, following up the river, the air was getting cooler,
+The trails where beautiful, going along the mountains, through the forest, following up the river, the air was getting cooler, it felt so peacful!

 <a href="/img/syauliwang/IMG_3701.JPG"> <img border="0" src= "/img/syauliwang/IMG_3701.JPG" width="200"></a>